cdong1012/Crab-Runner/README.md

     1. Open your favorite debugger
     2. Attach your debugger to the given thread
     3. Go to the given entry point and place a breakpoint (Important!!)
+    4. Hit "Run"
+    5. Enter anything to begin in your command prompt
-    4. Hit "Run" until you hit this breakpoint!
+    6. Hit "Run" until you hit this breakpoint!

 ## For developers